PTAB

 • Core Argument for this Ground:

-• Motivation to Combine: A POSITA would combine Takahara with MacInnis or Hirano due to market demands and industry standards.
-Specifically, the Advanced Television Systems Committee (ATSC) standard required televisions to be capable of upscaling video signals to display HDTV content.
-A POSITA seeking to implement Takahara’s display technology would have been motivated to incorporate a known upscaling solution like that in MacInnis or Hirano to create a commercially viable product compliant with the ATSC standard.
+• Motivation to Combine: A POSITA would combine Takahara with either MacInnis or Hirano due to market and technical demands.
+Specifically, Takahara's LCD panel technology would have needed to comply with the Advanced Television Systems Committee (ATSC) Digital Television Standard to display high-definition content.
+The ATSC standard required the upscaling capabilities taught by MacInnis and Hirano.
+Therefore, a POSITA would have been motivated to integrate the known scaling technology of MacInnis or Hirano into Takahara’s display method to create a commercially viable product that met industry standards.

 4. Key Claim Construction Positions